GeekZoneHQ/creation-date-filename/README.md

 <!--- Must not have its own title -->
 <!--- Must be less than 120 characters -->
 <!--- Must match GitHub's description -->
+Prepend the creationdate to the filename

 <!--- Long Description -->
 <!--- OPTIONAL -->
 <!--- Must not have its own title -->
 <!--- A detailed description of the repo -->
+This simply takes the creation date of the file and renames the same file with that date on the start.
+This is useful as some camera manufacturers (looking at you *GoPro*) use a seemingly random number for their filenames, which is utterly useless.
+Using an ISO8601 datetime ensures that the file is ordered correctly in the file list, as well as the timeline of your favourite non-linear video editor.
 ## Table of Contents

 <!--- REQUIRED -->